StefanosTzaf/OS/3_assignment/README.md

     Also there are one semaphore for mutual exclusion and one for receptionist (receptioniist will be suspended there whenever there is no work to do).

-    At the end there is an array of struct table that stores the state of tables (occupied or not - which chairs etc).
+    Finally, there is an array of struct table that stores the state of tables (occupied or not - which chairs etc).

     A bool variable indicates if the bar is closing or not.